Safe Gym Workouts for Pregnant Women

 When it comes to Gym Exercise Classes

 The same exercise precautions apply to any exercises, workouts or classes in a gym as they do in a studio, online or at home.
 There are just some exercises you must avoid during pregnancy.
-And this include everything from Hot Yoga to extreme boot camp classes.
+And this include everything from Hot yoga to extreme boot camp classes.

 I also want you to avoid classes that cause to to rapidly change direction or your position including high impact classes.